-Some people are disenchanted with the political system claiming that it is full of greedy, self-serving corruption; others are more hopeful and say that people go into politics to strive for genuine change for the people they are elected to represent.
-Wherever you stand, the study of Government and Politics will enrich your understanding of how the UK is organised and run.
-This subject also helps to develop a range of transferable skills that are desirable in a variety of professional and managerial careers, in or beyond the field of politics.
-You will find opportunities to focus on both written and
+Some people are disenchanted with the political system claiming that it is full of greedy, self-serving corruption; others are more hopeful and say that people go into politics to strive for genuine change.
+Wherever you stand, the Politics course will help you understand how the UK and US are governed and how citizens on both sides of the Atlantic participate in the political process.

-level 3 Sixth Form
+level 3 Sixth Form entry requirements